Bean6754/dotfiles/README.md

 # home
-Certain contents of my /usr/home folder
+Certain contents of my /home folder in GNU/Linux.